Wrongful death surgery “blame game” results in verdict of over $8.75M

 Gentry Locke attorneys called every witness who was in the room during the procedure.
 No one saw the alleged “bucking and jerking lifting her head at least 6-8 inches off the table.”
 Everyone saw some minor movement of the legs.
-Several witnesses testified that immediately prior to the movement of the legs, Dr. Pergolizzi was “test inflating” the balloon inside of Karen’s head.
+Several witnesses testified that immediately prior to the movement of the legs, the defendant doctor was “test inflating” the balloon inside of Karen’s head.
 Though he denied this, we had objective radiographic evidence showing that he had, in fact, done so.

 It turned out that this was a brand new balloon that inflated/deflated differently than other balloons.
-This was Dr. Pergolizzi’s first time using this balloon on a human being, and it was brought to the cath lab by a Stryker product representative (who was present for the procedure but mysteriously vanished when it came time for depositions).
+This was the defendant doctor’s first time using this balloon on a human being, and it was brought to the cath lab by a Stryker product representative (who was present for the procedure but mysteriously vanished when it came time for depositions).

-In his case, Dr. Nguyen called two anesthesiologists who testified that no one else saw what Dr. Pergolizzi claimed, and that “you would have to be blind, deaf, and an idiot to not see the patient buck and jerk 2-3 times lifting her head 6-8 inches off the table.”
-They also testified that Dr. Pergolizzi’s story was scientifically unsupportable.
+In his case, Dr. Nguyen called two anesthesiologists who testified that no one else saw what the defendant doctor claimed, and that “you would have to be blind, deaf, and an idiot to not see the patient buck and jerk 2-3 times lifting her head 6-8 inches off the table.”
+They also testified that the defendant doctor’s story was scientifically unsupportable.

-Dr. Nguyen also called interventional neuroradiologist Dr. Mary Jensen who ultimately conceded that Karen’s death was the result of overinflation of the balloon by Dr. Pergolizzi, and that Dr. Pergolizzi used the balloon contrary to the manufacturer’s clear warnings and instructions.
+Dr. Nguyen also called interventional neuroradiologist Dr. Mary Jensen who ultimately conceded that Karen’s death was the result of overinflation of the balloon by the defendant doctor, and that the defendant doctor used the balloon contrary to the manufacturer’s clear warnings and instructions.

 The jury deliberated for about 6 hours.
 The jury awarded $3.37M to each of her adult children, plus medical expenses, funeral expenses, and interest from the date of death.
 This amounted to $7,000,779.83 pre-interest, or roughly $8,767,776.66 with interest.
 According to Virginia Lawyers Weekly, this award was the largest jury verdict amount awarded in Virginia in 2017.

 Verdict for our clients in excess of $8.75M.